DESIGN. BUILD. INSTALL. SERVICE

 We have been manufacturing our extensive line of quality coolant filtration products in Rockford, Illinois, USA for 110 years.
 Machine tool coolant filtration product offerings include world renown Kleenall Filters for grinding and chip making machines, along with pressure and vacuum filtration systems that offer both permanent and disposable media filtration.
 Coolant filtration systems as small as 10 GPM for individual machines up to total plant central coolant filtration systems as large as 20,000 GPM are well within our scope.
 Barnes International is committed to the process of continuous improvement and dedicated to providing the highest quality products and services that meet or exceed our customers requirements.

 A lot of people believe that choosing the right conveyor is a no-brainer.
-Yes, on the ground surface it seems a basic task: Gather the metal cuttings and move them to a chip hopper.
+Yes, on the surface it seems like a basic task: Gather the metal cuttings and move them to a chip hopper.
 It is similar to taking out the trash.
 So how difficult can it be?

 We have listed down the three of the most basic questions that you need to answer as you choose a conveyor:

 - Will the conveyor be moving mixed materials, or will it be dedicated to a single type of material like brass, plastic, cast iron, etc.

 - What exactly is the size and configuration of the material?
 Fine chips?
 Coarse or stringy?
 Mixed?

 - What are the specifications and requirements of the machine tool the chip conveyor will serve?
 Are modifications required to accommodate your specific installation?